-- 6.2.2.1.1 Document developers shall prepare all documents that are on a track leading to formal agency review and/or publication in accordance with the requirements of the CCSDS Publications Manual (reference [1]). - 6.2.2.1.2 All document developers are required to attend at least one session of the Technical Editing Boot Camp conducted in conjunction with the semi-annual CCSDS technical meetings.
+- 6.2.2.1.1 All document developers are required to attend at least one session of the Technical Editing Boot Camp. - 6.2.2.1.2 Document developers shall prepare all documents that are on a track leading to formal agency review and/or publication in accordance with the requirements of the CCSDS Publications Manual (reference [1]).